 Top 11 Otherworldly Romantic Movies Like Twilight You Must Watch

 You can expect a lot of gore, blood, and romance when sexy, powerful vampires are in town.
 It’s hard not to fall for their charm and tactics.
 The Twilight series has generated a lot of buzz in the last couple of years, earning the title of one of the most polarizing series of all time.
 Some people loved every single moment, while others weren't so welcoming.

 Love it or hate it; it's a fact that The Twilight Saga is one of the most successful movie series of all time.
-Fans have been looking for similar movies ever since the last one came out.
+Fans have been looking for similar films ever since the last one came out.
 Even though Twilight is irreplaceable, you’re going to like the list I’ve compiled.

 - Red Riding Hood